A Mother’s Sacrifice

 “Urgh!”
 The loud cry of a girl startled Elizabeth.

 “Urghhhhhhh!”
 Another high pitched scream pierced through the quiet of nature.
 Elizabeth ran to the source of distress and saw a little girl trying to pull free from some tree stumps entangling her right foot.
-She had long blond hair, very fair complexion and the most angelic feature, even though the tears and frustration made her truly human.
+She had long blonde hair, very fair complexion and the most angelic feature, even though the tears and frustration made her truly human.

 “Oh, dear, are you hurt?”
 Elizabeth sat by the little girl’s side and touched her shoulder.